Number of US overdose deaths appears to be falling

 The current overdose epidemic has killed more people than any other in U.S. history, and it had been on a soaring trajectory.
 From 2014 to 2017, overdose deaths jumped by 5,000 or more each year.

 Gradually, many turned to cheaper street drugs such as heroin and fentanyl.
 In 2015, heroin began causing more deaths than prescription painkillers or other drugs.
-In 2016, fentanyl and its close cousins became the biggest drug killer, and in 2018, they were involved in about 46 percent of the reported overdose deaths, according to the preliminary CDC data.
+In 2016, fentanyl and its close cousins became the biggest drug killer, and in 2018 they were involved in about 46% of the reported overdose deaths, according to the preliminary CDC data.

 Haffajee and other researchers are trying to figure out what measures are most responsible for the slight improvement.